 How do these therapies compare?

-And alarms seemed to work even better when training programs included an “overlearning” component—which means giving kids extra fluids before bedtime so that they have more opportunities to learn (Glazener et al 2005).
+The alarms seemed to work even better when training programs included an “overlearning” component, which means giving kids extra fluids before bedtime so that they have more opportunities to wake up and urinate (Glazener et al 2005).

-Kids suffering from nocturnal enuresis don’t wet the bed on purpose or because they are lazy.
-So it’s unfair to blame kids for bed wetting, and it’s probably counterproductive, too.
+Kids suffering from nocturnal enuresis don’t wet the bed on purpose.
+It's unfair to blame or punish them for bed wetting.
+And it appears to make things worse.

 To date, there is little evidence that rewards are effective (Glazener et al 2005; van Dommelen et al 2009).

-When parents offer rewards to kids for staying dry at night, the implication seems to be that bed wetting is under conscious control.
+When parents offer rewards to kids for staying dry at night, the implication is that bed-wetting is under conscious control.

 But it’s not.
 Kids wet the bed while they are asleep.
-And I’d wager that most kids want their parents to understand: Kids are already motivated.
+And I’d wager that most kids want us to understand.
+They are already motivated.
 They don’t need bribes.
 If they could wake themselves up, they would do it.